Walking in and out of courtrooms and being addressed as “counselor” can make you feel like you’re on top of the world.

 For.
 Some.
 Time.

 It’s been at least 4 years since I last walked into a courtroom.
-I don’t wear any more of my fancy
+I no longer wear my fancy

 Armani Ross suits.
 Or sit in the corner office.
 Or hang my diplomas on my wall.
 Or fill my bookcases with legal books.
-(Or smoke cigars with my gangster clients in the back office, ha!)
+(Or smoke cigars with my suspicious clients in the back office)